 David N. McCammon, Retired Vice President – Finance, Ford Motor Co.

 Michael T. Monahan, President, Monahan Enterprises LLC

-David T. Provost, Vice Chairman, Chemical Financial Corporation
+David T. Provost, President and CEO, Chemical Financial Corp.

 Jonathan T. Walton, Retired Executive Vice President, NBD Bank